zionward/NYC_TrafficPattern/1702/persistent_homology.md

 # NYC_TrafficPattern
 ## Initial step
 we start with two packages Dinoysus and TDA to do persistent homology but they required higher dimentional data sets.
 Then we switch to use Igraph library, which can be used to calculate components.
-We generated bar histogram with the help of Igrah.
+We generated bar histogram with the help of Igraph.

 ## constructing undirected graph
 We then want to detect how link is connected based on error value, according to the merge rule(new component merge to old one), the algorithm works as follows: